Gibbs-Markov-Young structures with (stretched) exponential tail for partially hyperbolic attractors: Introduction

 It is well known that SRB measures are \emph{physical measures}: for a positive Lebesgue measure set of points $x\in M$,

 SRB measures for partially hyperbolic diffeomorphisms whose central direction is non-uniformly expanding were already obtained in~\cite{ABV}.
-Under the assumptions of Theorem~\ref{t:Markov towers}, we also get the existence of such measures by mean of \cite[Theorem 1]{Y1}.
+Under the assumptions of Theorem~\ref{t:Markov towers}, we also get the existence of such measures by means of \cite[Theorem 1]{Y1}.